One weekend a month, two weeks a year: Understanding among the enlisted

 Understanding the meaning of the slogan to those enlisted in the National Guard requires understanding the historical context in which it was given.
 During World War II, the National Guard was called up to defend their country, and this was repeated in the Korean War even when American soil was not directly threatened.
 At this time, joining a reserve component could clearly be seen as a route to service overseas.
 However, at the time of the Vietnam War, President Johnson made it clear that the National Guard's role was to defend the country and not to be involved in overseas adventures.
 At the time, this meant that those who joined the force could be fairly sure of not seeing action in the war, and became a pejorative term.

 As a result, the term "weekend warriors" was coined by members of the United States Armed Forces and the general public, as the National Guard service was seen as cushy and easy compared to those in active duty.
-This perception was reinforced by the abysmal performances from the National Guard in notable events such as the 1967 Detroit riot and the 1970 Kent State shootings, where the guardsmen were overly criticized for inadequate riot training and lack of combat experience that resulted in casualties/damages far exceeding their intended goals.
+This perception was reinforced by the abysmal performances from the National Guard in notable events such as the 1967 Detroit riot and the 1970 Kent State shootings, where the guardsmen were criticized for inadequate riot training and lack of combat experience that resulted in casualties/damages far exceeding their intended goals.

 These forces are expected to act as a second line of defense, primarily motivated by the fact that they are defending their own homes and families.

 The commitment to Iraq and more recently, subsequent engagements, conflicts, and operations (primarily, and more specifically; those related to the Global War on Terrorism) has meant that many members of the National Guard feel the terms in which they understood their recruitment have been breached.
 The slogan has now become known in a changed form, "One weekend a month, my ass", as a comment on the perceived mistreatment of the National Guard and the Reserve.